Gen Z's Sustainability: Is Overconsumption Out and Circular Fashion In?

 As sustainability advocate Lauren Singer puts it: "I want to be remembered for the things I did on this planet—not for the trash I left behind."

-What we choose today shapes tomorrow.
-We make sustainable living the norm and not the exception.
+The choices we make today shape our own future for tomorrow and the following new generations.
+We make sustainable living the norm and definitely not the exception.

 Leave a comment